google/dopamine/docs/api_docs/python/run_experiment/create_agent.md

     for in-agent training statistics in Tensorboard.
 *   <b>`debug_mode`</b>: bool, whether to output Tensorboard summaries.
 If set to true, the agent will output in-episode statistics to Tensorboard.
     Disabled by default as this results in slower training.
+The in-episode statistics consists of in-iteration losses.

 #### Returns: